 We’ve all been there.
 Someone does something that annoys us.
 Maybe it slows us down and makes us late for work.
 Maybe it’s road rage.
 Maybe they spray poison on the plants we just purchased and planted.
 Maybe they jump the line.
 Maybe they shovel their snow onto the road, and the plow comes through and piles their snow at the end of our driveway.
 Can’t people be more considerate of each other?
 Wouldn’t that make the world a so much better place?

 I got annoyed the other day.
-The clutch in the rental car I was driving was going, and it was all we could do to start up, especially on a hill.
+The clutch in the rental car I was driving was breaking down, and it was all we could do to start up, especially on a hill.
 And that was quite a problem, seeing as we were at the bottom of a steep, 6 km road, the only way back to the main highway.
 With lots of prayer, however, we were doing it.
 The engine was racing, I was riding the clutch, my son was “pushing” my seat from his position in the back, and my husband’s knuckles were white, but we managed to slowly accelerate to the point where I was finally able to shift into second gear.
 That’s when the pickup truck appeared in front of us…He was stopped, and I was forced to slam on the brakes to keep from rear-ending him.
 Naturally, we were still on a hill, and this time we almost didn’t succeed in starting back up.
 But we made it, and just as I was finally shifting into second, the same pickup truck braked in front of us and it all started over again.

 To say I was annoyed would be an understatement!

 That’s when a car came up behind me.
-He was obviously no pleased with my lack of accelerating power, and he let me know with a 60 second blast on his horn.
+He was obviously not pleased with my lack of accelerating power, and he let me know with a 60 second blast on his horn.
 I could do nothing.
 I couldn’t even throw up my hands because I was too busy trying to coax the car forward.
 “I’m sorry, but I’m doing the best I can do!”
 I shouted.
 Not that he heard me; and even if he had, there would have been no way for him to know that there was a valid reason for my slowness…

 Perhaps if he had known that my car was about to break down completely, he would have had a bit more patience with me…